On campus at the Dr. Bob Smith Health Center

 - If you are enrolled in a non-University health insurance plan (such as your parent’s): Costs are typically fully covered after filing a claim.

-- You will receive a charge for testing on your student portal, which most private insurers will fully reimburse if you file a claim.
+- You will receive a charge for testing on your student portal, which most insurance providers will fully reimburse if you file a claim.

 - In the event your insurance denies your claim, contact the Health Center and ask for assistance on testing costs.